coreyjadams/tensorflow-CI/README.md

 # mpi4py: CI & Performance Measurement on Theta

-This repository contains automation code based on Jenkins and Balsam infrastructure for building, deploying, and performance-measurement of mpi4py on Theta.
+This repository contains automation code based on Jenkins and Balsam infrastructure for building, deploying, and measuring performance of mpi4py on Theta.
 The Jenkins pipeline consists of the following stages:

 1. Virtualenv setup: an environment based on cray-python 3.6 is first created for the build and test activities
 2. Cython checkout & build from source